ChaimaeEkh/InnoTech/README.md

   - Section headings
   - Content descriptions

-## Technologies Utilisées
+## Technologies Used
 - HTML5
-- CSS3 (avec animations et transitions)
+- CSS3 (with animations and transitions)
-- JavaScript moderne
+- Modern JavaScript
 - Google Fonts
 - Font Awesome Icons

 ## Installation
-1. Clonez le repository
+1. Clone the repository.
-2. Ouvrez `index.html` dans votre navigateur
+2. Open `index.html` in your browser.

-## Personnalisation
+## Customization
-Modifiez `styles.css` pour personnaliser les couleurs et le design.
+Modify `styles.css` to customize colors and design.
-Modifiez `script.js` pour ajouter des fonctionnalités interactives.
+Modify `script.js` to add interactive features.

-## Licence
+## License
-Projet open-source - Libre utilisation et modification
+Open-source project - Free to use and modify.